-NOW PLAYING > OUR CURRENT PRODUCTION
+NOW PLAYING > OUR DECEMBER PRODUCTION

 to find a plot in it